-Indiana has four different individual income tax returns.
+Indiana has three different individual income tax returns.
 Read the following to find the right one for you.

-Indiana Full-Year Residents
+Form IT-40 for Full-Year Residents

-Use Form IT-40EZ:

-If you (and your spouse, if filing jointly) were a full-year Indiana resident and all of the following are true:
+Use Form IT-40 if you (and your spouse, if filing jointly) were full-year Indiana residents.